Thibault-Mattera/Recommendation_System_Restaurants/README.md

 - Restaurant' popularity

 Your profile is compared to a database containing different types of profile.
-Each type of profile correspond to a specific cluster of Trip Advisor reviewers.
+Each one corresponds to a specific cluster of Trip Advisor reviewers.

 The system find the profiles that are closest yours and extract the restaurants these profiles have the most visited.